ImMnan/blazemeter-crane/README.md

 8. If in doubt, you can RUN requirements_check.sh to check if the system is meeting the specified requirement to handle Blazemeter-crane operations.
 9. Run logs.sh while raising a support ticket with Blazemeter, share crane.log

-https://github.com/ImMnan/blazemeter-crane.git
+10. In case things are out of control, please contact blazemeter support. https://github.com/ImMnan/blazemeter-crane.git